Abnormalies-SIH-Kiki/SIH-26181-Kiki-Health-Companion/README.md

 ## What's Left

-Fall detection uses heuristic thresholds.
-We've tried it during development, but controlled physical acceptance testing and clinical validation are still pending.
 The MAX30102's SpO₂ estimate is uncalibrated and isn't treated as a health reading, even though an early prototype photo shows it on the display.

 ## Future Scope